leodube/DigitalGarden/👓 Learning/Data Structures/Binary Tree.md

 ```

 ### Insert (Level Order)
-The idea is to do an iterative level order traversal of the given tree using [[✏️ Data Structures/Queue]].
+The idea is to do an iterative level order traversal of the given tree using [[👓 Learning/Data Structures/Queue]].
 If we find a node whose left child is empty, we make a new key as the left child of the node.
 Else if we find a node whose right child is empty, we make the new key as the right child.
 We keep traversing the tree until we find a node whose either left or right child is empty.

 ```javascript
 let root;